djalbat/the-occam-user-manual/content/writing-with-highmark.md

 Highmark is a document preparation system inspired by Markdown[^markdown] and TeX[^tex].
 It is supported by Occam, as will been seen.
 As a matter of fact both this book and the Foundations book are written in Highmark.
-What motivated Highmark's development was the need to make clear the distinctxion between style and content.
+What motivated Highmark's development was the need to make clear the distinction between style and content.
 This is essential for controlled natural languages, indeed Highmark could be seen as an intermediate step towards Occam's CNL support.

 As an example of the need to distinguish style from content, consider the following HTML.